djeada/Parallel-And-Concurrent-Programming/README.md

 This means that async is very cheap.

 In return, you’ll need a non-blocking version of just about everything you do.
-Accordingly, the async world has a huge ecosystem of support tools.
-This increases the learning curve.

 FOR ASYnchrony you need asynchronous functions (called coruitnes) marked with async keyword.
 How are you going to interact with the massive world of functions written in a blocking way?